-This section provides an overview of the system requirements for running a Neo4j instance.
+This section provides an overview of the system requirements for running Neo4j in a production environment.

 Performance is generally memory or I/O bound for large graphs, and compute bound for graphs that fit in memory.

 More memory allows for larger graphs, but it needs to be configured properly to avoid disruptive garbage collection operations.
-See Section 9.1, “Memory tuning” for suggestions.
+See Section 11.1, “Memory configuration” for suggestions.

 Aside from capacity, the performance characteristics of the disk are the most important when selecting storage.
 Neo4j workloads tend significantly toward random reads.
 Select media with low average seek time: SSD over spinning disks.
 Consult Section 11.7, “Disks, RAM and other tips” for more details.